Dick’s been in touch with his TT scale layout.

-But sometimes the backstory behind a layout is just as enjoyable:
+And sometimes the backstory behind a layout is just as enjoyable as an update:

 “Al here is my very special prebuilt TT scale layout.

 This layout was given to me if I would drive 550 miles one way to pick it up which I did.

 A very sweet older lady and her husband were in the military in Germany.
 This was well before the Berlin wall came down.
 They would go over and buy TT scale trains periodically and had bought this pre-built layout.

 After retirement they came back to the states and settled in Aurora Colorado.